Mail: LOSCHO, PO Box 1773, Marysville, WA 98270

-Our members are individuals and heritage organizations (see right sidebar) who share resources, ideas and work to promote preservation of our local family, business, architectural and community histories.
+Our members are individuals and heritage organizations who share resources, ideas and work to promote preservation of our local family, business, architectural and community histories.
+Join us today!

 - We share that value by providing on-site and on-line access to the material, by maintaining website, email, and social media communications, by providing training from LOSCHO members and from outside agencies, and by maintaining an active program of internships and mentorship.